Skip to main content

 Human Epidermal Keratinocytes

-The core provides a reliable source of highly purified preparations of human epidermal keratinocytes isolated from individual or pooled, neonatal foreskin.
-Cells are supplied at a low passage number in either low calcium/serum-free culture medium, a fibroblast-feeder layer culture system or frozen ampoules.
-Training in keratinocyte isolation and keratinocyte media at bulk rates are also available to users.
+The STEM Core provides a reliable source of human epidermal keratinocytes isolated from individual or pooled neonatal foreskin and adult non-diseased and diseased tissue.
+Cells are supplied at a low passage number in either low calcium/serum-free culture medium, a fibroblast-feeder layer culture system, or frozen vials.

 Human Epidermal Keratinocytes from Patients with Skin Disease